storj/docs/app/(docs)/object-mount/macos/features/page.md

 {% callout type="info" %}
 **“Right-Click” Options**

 You may need to right-click more than once to activate the extension for the first time.
-If necessary, reboot your Mac or relaunch Finder (`Cmd + Option + Esc`) to see the new menu items.
+If necessary, reboot your Mac to see the new menu items.
 {% /callout %}

 ### When to Use Fast Copy or Fast Move

-Using Fast Copy or Fast Move is ideal when you want to:
+Using **Fast Copy** or **Fast Move** is ideal when you want to:

 - Move large files (media footage, projects, renders, etc.) or large folder trees from a local disk to a mounted S3 bucket
 - Copy large files or folders from one Object Mount volume to another Object Mount volume